satellitecomponent/Neurite/README.md

 </p>

 - **`Bi-Directional Sync`**: Edit a Mind Map node's content and see it instantaneously update in the [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
 Conversely, any text changes in the Zettelkasten are reflected by the Mind Map.
-- **`Zettelkasten and Mind Mapping`**: Traditional note-taking confines you to static files, while conventional mind mapping lets you visualize connections but often lacks in-depth content.
+- **`Zettelkasten and Mind Mapping`**: Traditional note-taking confines you to static files while conventional mind mapping lets you visualize connections but often lacks in-depth content.
 Neurite treats nodes as dynamic objects that can be interacted with from any approach.
 Nodes don't just represent text, they can run code, interact with APIs, intercommunicate, and anything else within the realm of imagination.
 - **`Dynamic Fractal Backdrop`**: The Mandelbrot fractal is not just an aesthetic element - fractals set the stage for your interactive open-world landscape of multi-media composition.
 - **`Zoom-to-Node`**: Navigate through your notes from within the Zettelkasten, and zoom directly to their corresponding nodes within the Mandelbrot set.
 Conversely, clicking the fullscreen of a text node navigates to the corresponding note in the Zettelkasten.